-Domestic abuse can take many forms, including psychological, physical, sexual, financial and emotional.
-Portico Academy Trust recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
+Domestic abuse can take many forms, including controlling or coercive, violent or threatening psychological, physical, sexual, financial and emotional.
+Our school recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
 We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.